fabbricadigitale/paper-chip/README.md

 </paper-chip>
 ```

-You can configure some basic behavior.
+Configure some basic behavior.
 It may be removable or not.

 ```html
 <paper-chip removable>